Can You Use Wall Paint on the Ceiling?

 What Are the Effects of Using Wall Paint on Your Ceiling?

-To address these challenges, consider the following solutions:
+To tackle these issues, consider these solutions:

 • Apply Multiple Thin Coats: Use several thin layers instead of one thick coat to minimize drips and ensure even coverage.